aksakalli/jekyll-doc-theme/README.md

 # Jekyll Doc Theme

-Go [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information.
+Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.

 ## License